manieshgupta/My-Portfolio/README.md

 # portfolio
-Repository for the portfolio of Monish Gupta
+Repository for the portfolio of Maniesh Gupta